harlan-zw/nuxt-delay-hydration/README.md

 - if a user visits the page and moves their cursor or scrolls, the hydration will be triggered immediately.
 The chance of interacting with the non-hydration app will be minimised

 Keep in mind, **this is a hacky solution**.
-Until Google can recognise which scripts are truly blocking, we'll need to rely on this approach.
+Until Google can recognise progressive script enhancements, we'll need to rely on this approach.
 </details>

 <br>